CarletonURocketry/ground-station-ui/README.md

 ## Installation Instructions

 You will need both the front-end and back-end repos.
-[The backend repo can be found [here].
+The backend repo can be found [here][ground-station].

 First clone both repositories: